mullend01s-ai/N5-Design-and-manufacture/content/index.md

 Welcome cretins, time to learn up and learn good, our combined genius is on tehse pages dont squander it.
-Time to learn [[design-and-manufacture]]
+Time to learn [bozo](design-and-manufacture.md)